Call our freephone Advice Line NursesAdvice Line NursesAdvice Line Nurses: 0808 801 0899

 Get in touch with any enquiries.
 Contact us

 In order for your heart to function properly, it needs all of the above to work efficiently.

 Blood is pumped around your body through a network of blood vessels:

 Blood vessels have a layer of spiral muscle within their walls.
 This makes them able to widen or narrow depending on how much blood each part of your body requires.
 The action on these muscles is a very complex mechanism which is partly controlled by hormones.

-Movement of blood through your heart
+How blood flows through your heart